-- Gifted literature is made available at PTA and during open house - Gifted information is made available during student registration - Gifted personnel will host an open house for the purpose of presenting information about the program's rationale, objectives, and nomination process

-- Parents are invited to meet with gifted teachers at any time during the school year to discuss student progress. - Progress reports are done on each student to provide parents with an update of their child's academic performance in the gifted classes - Every parent of a gifted student will receive an annual review of students' performance for the year and their participation status for the following year - Members of the community are invited to participate in classrooms as volunteers/classroom presenters on topics of relevance to the units being studied in the gifted class - Parents are invited to classroom presentations to view students' work or student performances
+- •Gifted literature is made available via the RCSS homepage. - •Gifted personnel will be available at open house for the purpose of presenting information about the program's rationale, objectives, and nomination process. - Parents are invited to meet with gifted teachers at any time during the school year to discuss student progress. - Progress reports are completed twice a year for each student to provide parents with an update of their child's academic performance in gifted classes. - Every parent of a gifted student will receive an annual review of students' performance for the year and their participation status for the following year. - Members of the community are invited to participate in classrooms as volunteers and/or classroom presenters on topics of relevance to the units being studied in the gifted class. - Parents are invited to classroom presentations to view students' work or student performances.